Chandelas of Jejakabhukti: Rise as a sovereign power

 Harsha's son Yashovarman (r. c.
 925–950 CE) continued to acknowledge the Pratihara suzerainty, but became practically independent.
 He conquered the important fortress of Kalanjara.
-A 953–954 CE Khajuraho inscription credits him with several other military successes, including against Gaudas (identified with the Palas), the Khasas, the Chedis (the Kalachuris of Tripuri), the Kosalas (possibly the Somavamshis), the Mithila (possibly a small tributary ruler), Malavas (identified with the Paramaras), the Kurus, the Kashmiris and the Gurjaras.
+A 953–954 CE Khajuraho inscription credits him with several other military successes, including against Gaudas (identified with the Palas), the Khasas, the Chedis (the Kalachuris of Tripuri), the Kosalas (possibly the Somavamshis), the Mithila (possibly a small tributary ruler), Malavas (identified with the Paramaras), the Kurus, the Kashmiris.
 These claims appear to be exaggerated, as similar claims of extensive conquests in northern India are also found in the records of the other contemporary kings such as the Kalachuri king Yuva-Raja and the Rashtrakuta king Krishna III.
 Yashovarman's reign marked the beginning of the famous Chandela-era art and architecture.
 He commissioned the Lakshmana Temple at Khajuraho.

 Unlike the earlier Chandela inscriptions, the records of Yashovarman's successor Dhanga (r. c.
 950–999 CE) do not mention any Pratihara overlord.
 This indicates that Dhanga formally established the Chandela sovereignty.
 A Khajuraho inscription claims that the rulers of Kosala, Kratha (part of Vidarbha region), Kuntala, and Simhala listened humbly to the commands of Dhanga's officers.
 It also claims that the wives of the kings of Andhra, Anga, Kanchi and Raḍha resided in his prisons as a result of his success in wars.
 These appear to be eulogistic exaggerations by a court poet, but suggest that Dhanga did undertake extensive military campaigns.
 Like his predecessor, Dhanga also commissioned a magnificent temple at Khajuraho, which is identified as the Vishvanatha Temple.

 Dhanga's successor Ganda appears to have retained the territory he inherited.
-His son Vidyadhara killed the Pratihara king of Kannauj (possibly Rajyapala) for fleeing his capital instead of fighting the Ghaznavid invader Mahmud of Ghazni.
+His son Vidyadhara killed theking of Kannauj (possibly Rajyapala) for fleeing his capital instead of fighting the Ghaznavid invader Mahmud of Ghazni.
 Mahmud later invaded Vidyadhara's kingdom; according to the Muslim invaders, this conflict ended with Vidyadhara paying tribute to Mahmud.
 Vidyadhara is noted for having commissioned the Kandariya Mahadeva Temple.

 The Chandela art and architecture reached its zenith during this period.
 The Lakshmana Temple (c.
 930–950 CE), the Vishvanatha Temple (c.
 999–1002 CE) and the Kandariya Mahadeva Temple (c.
 1030 CE) were constructed during the reigns of Yashovarman, Dhanga and Vidyadhara respectively.
 These Nagara-style temples are representative of the most fully developed style at Khajuraho.